 For developing EFL/ESL teachers.

 Are you an English educator, a teacher or a trainer?
 This is a blog which will point you towards my work, discussions and thoughts among other things that you can read and comment on too.
 You can look at ways of teaching English.
 You can share your ideas with us and you can spread our ideas to others.
 This is the basis of this EFL community

 Musings on English Language Teaching (including EFL, ESOL, ELL, EAL)

 Investigating the unexplored side of multilingualism in Casamance

 reflecting on the world through the lens of social science

-A community of teachers with interests in visual literacy and language learning
+A community of practice for language education professionals with interests in the visual arts

 Brain food for the thinking teacher